 This exercise aims to document user sentiment, thoughts and feelings in order to create a narrative around the experience of interacting with a product or service.

 The design thinking exercise provides the outline for taking a design led strategy approach to projects.
 It includes a series of questions covering topics from the people involved, to the impact of the project.
 As a team, use the sticky notes to fill in responses to the questions using Coediting.

-Whether you’re working with a team across multiple geographies or coming together in a location and working through design exercises, collaborating in Adobe XD using the Whiteboard plugin is a great way to ideate together and keep everything in one centralised location.
+Whether you’re working with a team across multiple geographies, or coming together in a location and working through design exercises, collaborating in Adobe XD using the Whiteboard plugin is a great way to ideate together, and keep everything in one centralized location.

-As your team continues developing the product or idea, having the Whiteboard templates accessible and visible side by side with design work makes it easy to reference.
-Leveraging multiple flows, sharing out these workshop files alongside finalised or wireframe designs is easy too.
+As your team continues developing the product or idea, having the Whiteboard templates accessible, and visible side by side with design work makes it easy to reference.
+Leveraging multiple flows, sharing out these workshop files alongside finalized or wireframe designs is easy too.
 However your team works together, design is better together.